Dentures vs. Dental Implants: Which Is Right for You?

 • Initial Cost: A Short-Term View

-While the upfront cost of dentures is lower, they function as a temporary solution.
-They require refitting, relining, and full replacement every 5-8 years, leading to ongoing costs over your lifetime.
+While the upfront cost of dentures is lower, they function as a temporary solution requiring refitting, relining, and full replacement every 5-8 years.

 • Feel & Function: A Compromise